ANR Institute for Multicultural Students- Bilingual (AIMS-B)

 As an AIMS-B participant, what will I do?

 You will participate in demonstrations, tours, and other hands-on activities designed to give a sampling of what the agriculture and natural resources has to offer.
 You will also have the opportunity to participate in a number of other educational, cultural and social activities.
-When English is used, the information will be translated for you.

 During your week on campus, you and other AIMS-B participants will join with students from the Multicultural Apprenticeship Program (MAP) for evening leadership seminars and social activities.
 Students from both programs live in the University residence halls and have meals in the dining halls with students from other summer programs.